statmike/vertex-ai-mlops/MLOps/readme.md

 Let's talk about MLOps!

 > Note: This folder is in active development and is the primary focus of this repository for 2024.
-Check back often and provide feedback as it will help buide the build out.
+Check back often and provide feedback as it will help guide the build-out.

 ---